NotPhinx/reactnative_jobboard/README.md

 # Job Board Application

-This is a Job Board application built using React Native and Ergo.
+This is a Job Board application built using React Native and Ergo and jsearch from rapidapi.

 ## 🚀 How to use